 Skip to content

 bunqueue is a high-performance job queue written in TypeScript, designed specifically for the Bun runtime.
+Built for AI agents and agentic workflows with a native MCP server.

 • Native Bun - Built from the ground up for Bun, leveraging bun:sqlite for maximum performance